CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 ### Base admin
 - [x] #low rescuing nfts is not handled: use another arg / function to rescue nfts
 - [x] #low ~~ownable2step has error prone transfer method (since `transferOwnership` is overridden but functionality is different). override to `nominateOwner`~~ decided against it because the common transferOwnership may be harder to phish
-- [ ] #note docs for BaseEmergencyAdmin and BaseNFT + why they need config hub
+- [x] #note docs for BaseManaged and BaseNFT + why they need config hub
 - [x] #note naming: EmergencyAdmin is role and not attribute.
 BaseHubControlled?

 ###  ConfigHub: